 ERORS IN GRADES (FOR UNDERGRADUATE AND VOCIONAL SCHOOL)

-Objection to an exam scores for a course in associate and undergraduate degree programs can be raised within seven days at the latest following the announcement date.
-In the event of a miscalculation of an end of semester grade announced by the Registrar's Office, a request made by the instructor will be ruled by the University Administrative Board.
+Objection to an exam scores for a course in associate and undergraduate degree programs can be raised within three days at the latest following the announcement date.
+In the event of a miscalculation of an end of semester grade announced by the Student Affairs Office, a request made by the instructor will be ruled by the University Administrative Board.

 Grading errors regarding the end of semester exam grades should be corrected no later than the beginning of the course registrations of the following semester.